bleehu/CXDocs/config/README.md

 new_player_walkthrough_filepath: (optional) absolute filepath to the new player walkthrough rule page

-Engineer_filepath: (optional) absolute filepath to the Engineer Processes.txt plaintext document from the compound_x repo
+engineer_filepath: (optional) absolute filepath to the Engineer Processes.txt plaintext document from the compound_x repo

-Medic_filepath: (optional) absolute filepath to the Medic Procedures.txt plaintext document from the compound_x repo
+medic_filepath: (optional) absolute filepath to the Medic Procedures.txt plaintext document from the compound_x repo

 ## WhosHere Section

-Seconds_away: Don't forget to capitalize the S!
+seconds_away: Don't forget to capitalize the S!
 This is how many seconds the 'Who's Here' feature should wait before marking someone as being 'away'

-Seconds_out: The number of seconds before the Who's Here function should forget someone had logged in.
+seconds_out: The number of seconds before the Who's Here function should forget someone had logged in.